Bradley-Stradling/Setting_Up_SSH_For_Github_Quick_Start/README.md

 # ssh_via_repo_for_UT_Cyber

-From your system that you ssh to the labs from copy the key for ssh.
+From your system that has your SSH key we'll grab the public key.
 ```
 cat .ssh/is_rsa.pub
 ```